 Did the people who first envisioned the web, the first creators of websites and web content, foresee mass participation in Web 2.0 type phenomenon: social media, blogging, vlogging?
 Did they see everyone creating content so easily and communicating in the way we do through the Internet today?
 Maybe some really wide sighted, wise technology gurus knew what Pandora’s Box would be like once we opened it.

-The Internet Before the Web
+The Goals of the Internet Before the Web

 I was one of the people who was using the Internet before the Web.
 I was one of the people who created the first websites in the first months the web became public.
 I saw how cool it was back then, but I didn’t expect it to go where it did.
 I didn’t expect average people to be putting content on it.
 I could not see back then how ubiquitous the use of the web would become.